CSCfi/csc-user-guide/docs/data/sensitive-data/intro.md

 * Confidential data (e.g. trade secrets)

 * Data that is otherwise deemed sensitive.

+The General Data Protection Regulation (GDPR) and Finnish national laws regulate sensitive personal data processing.

+A data controller is an individual or organisation that determines the purposes and means of the processing of personal data and it is usualy the academic organization

+A processor is an individual or organisation that processes personal data on behalf of a controller.
+A processor can be a marketing agency taking care of another company’s marketing or an IT service provider with access to the personal data collected by the controller.

+According to Article 4 of the EU GDPR, a data controller is the entity (person, organization, etc.) that determines the why and the how for processing personal data.
+A data processor, on the other hand, is the entity that actually performs the data processing on the controller's behalf.

 Sensitive data is only accessible with appropriate authorization, rights, or permission.
 With SD services, access is always managed by the data controller via specific service components in compliance with the GDPR and national regulations.